Ronald dela Rosa: 19th Congress

+2025 senatorial campaign

+On October 3, 2024, Dela Rosa filed his candidacy for the 2025 Philippine Senate elections under the Duterte-led Partido Demokratiko Pilipino (PDP).

+Following the arrest of Rodrigo Duterte by the International Criminal Court (ICC) in March 2025, he stated that he is willing to join Duterte in The Hague if all legal remedies are exhausted.
+However, dela Rosa went to an undisclosed location within the Philippines.
+He was considered to be hiding from the authorities.

+He was re-elected as senator in May 2025, placing 3rd in the official results, with 20,773,946 of votes.

+Impeachment of Sara Duterte

+Dela Rosa has supported Vice President Sara Duterte in regards to the impeachment proceedings against her.
+In May 2025, Dela Rosa projected that there are enough senators in the upcoming 20th Congress to acquit Duterte.

+He filed a motion to have the proceedings dismissed before the Senators took oath as judges in an impeachment trial court on June 10, 2025.
+The impeachment complaint was remanded back to the House of Representatives instead after Alan Peter Cayetano amended the motion.
+This move was tagged as a victory by Dela Rosa and is "effectively a dismissal".

+On June 14, Dela Rosa posted a deepfake AI-generated video showing two students testifying that the impeachment process was selective and politically motivated.
+When informed it was an AI video, Dela Rosa maintained that the video creator had a point.

 Personal life

 Dela Rosa has been married to Nancy Johnson Comandante since 1989, and they have three children together.
 During his wedding, then-Davao City Mayor Rodrigo Duterte stood as one of the principal sponsors.
 Duterte and Dela Rosa had known each other since 1986.
 He has described Duterte as "the greatest influence" in his career.

-In May 2017, dela Rosa's only son, Rock, entered the Philippine National Police Academy as a cadet.
+In May 2017, Dela Rosa's only son, Rock, entered the Philippine National Police Academy as a cadet.

-On June 19, 2017, dela Rosa was the guest of honor and speaker at the celebration of José Rizal’s 156th birth anniversary.
+On June 19, 2017, Dela Rosa was the guest of honor and speaker at the celebration of José Rizal's 156th birth anniversary.
 He claimed that he was related to the national hero through a common ancestor named Ines dela Rosa.

 Dela Rosa is a Catholic.
-In a June 2016 radio interview on DZMM, Dela Rosa mentioned that he frequently goes to confession to seek forgiveness after he has killed criminals, declaring that he is "no cold-blooded killer".
+In a June 2016 radio interview on DZMM, Dela Rosa mentioned that he frequently goes to confession to seek forgiveness after he has killed criminals, declaring that he is a "no cold-blooded killer".

-Since he became the PNP chief, he has appeared or guested in several TV shows, most notably in the Trabahula segment of ABS-CBN's noontime variety show, It's Showtime, and GMA's Sunday variety show, Sunday PinaSaya where he met Rodney "Dugong" Juterte, President Rodrigo Duterte's comedic impersonator portrayed by Jose Manalo.
+Since he became the PNP chief, he has appeared or guested in several TV shows, most notably in the Trabahula segment of ABS-CBN's noontime variety show, It's Showtime, and GMA's Sunday variety show, Sunday PinaSaya, where he met Rodney "Dugong" Juterte, a comedic impersonator of President Rodrigo Duterte portrayed by comedian Jose Manalo.

-Dela Rosa is a longtime fan of PBA team Barangay Ginebra San Miguel.
+Dela Rosa is a longtime fan of the PBA team Barangay Ginebra San Miguel.

-On November 21, 2020, Dela Rosa announced that he tested positive for COVID-19 after having a swab antigen test on the night before.
-He became the fifth senator to contract the virus.
-Prior to this, he has physically attended some Senate sessions, with the most recent being on November 18.
-He has advised his close contacts to "do the appropriate protocols".
-Dela Rosa recovered from COVID-19.